Chord vs Tangent — Average vs Instantaneous Rate

 A tangent touches the curve at one point.
 Its gradient gives the instantaneous rate of change at that exact point.

 As the two points used to form a chord get closer and closer together, the chord approaches the tangent.
-In the limit, the chord becomes the tangent — this is the foundation of calculus (differentiation).
+This is why drawing a tangent at a point gives a better and better estimate as the tangent is drawn more carefully — the tangent represents the "limit" of average rates over smaller and smaller intervals.

 Example: On a curve, the points (1, 5) and (4, 14) give average rate of change = (14 − 5)/(4 − 1) = 9/3 = 3.